thenerdery/ruby-standards/standards/ruby.md

-# Ruby Language Standards
+# <a href="#ruby"></a>Ruby Best Practices

 ## Formatting

 For general Ruby formatting, refer to the excellent community-driven [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

+# <a href="#formatting"></a>Ruby Tooling

 ## Code Quality

-We use [Rubycritic](https://github.com/whitesmith/rubycritic) to lint our projects and check for general code smells.
+Use [Rubycritic](https://github.com/whitesmith/rubycritic) to lint projects and check for general code smells.
 This gem is a wrapper for several other code quality gems including Reek and Rubocop.

-Other code quality gems we like to use include:
+Other useful code quality gems include:
 * [Brakeman](https://github.com/presidentbeef/brakeman)
 * [Bullet](https://github.com/flyerhzm/bullet)
 * [SimpleCov](https://github.com/colszowka/simplecov)